>> See Fine Arts Division Faculty Directory for contact information

 Studio Jazz Band (Music 266) This hard swinging ensemble focuses on exploring the standard big band repertoire, section playing, ensemble blend, and developing stylistic jazz interpretation skills.
 The Studio Jazz Band performs concerts on campus and at local jazz clubs, in addition to competing in festivals.
 Repertoire draws from resources such as: Count Basie, Duke Ellington, Woody Herman, Fletcher Henderson, Sammy Nestico, Oliver Nelson, and other great composers of the Big Band tradition.

-August 30th at 6:30pm in Marsee Auditorium Room 130 (Band Room).
-Students should be
+February 14th at 6:30pm in Marsee Auditorium Room 130 (Band Room).
+Students should

-prepared to sight-read, play a prepared piece, and improvise on a 12-bar blues.
-Socially
+be prepared to sight-read, play a prepared piece, and improvise on a 12-bar blues.